NinVoido/spotify-vpn/doc/man-sections/advanced-options.rst

 --disable-dco
   Disables the opportunistic use of data channel offloading if available.
-  Without this option, OpenVPN will opportunistically use DCO mode if the config options and the running kernel supports using DCO.
+  Without this option, spotify will opportunistically use DCO mode if the config options and the running kernel supports using DCO.

   Data channel offload currently requires data-ciphers to only contain